radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 This reuse includes the usage of the outdated security mechanisms in RADIUS that are based on shared secrets and MD5.
 The use of MD5 here is not considered a security issue, since integrity and confidentiality are provided by the (D)TLS layer.
 See {{security_considerations}} of this document or {{RFC9765}} for more details.
 See also {{RFC9765, Section 1}} for a discussion of issues related to the continued use of MD5, even in situations where its use is known to be safe.

-We note that for RADIUS/DTLS the DTLS encapsulation of RADIUS means that UDP datagrams include an additional overhead due to DTLS.
+Note that for RADIUS/DTLS the DTLS encapsulation of RADIUS means that UDP datagrams include an additional overhead due to DTLS.
 This is discussed further in {{dtls_spec}}.

 ### Differences from RFC 6614 unwanted RADIUS packet handling
 {: #unwanted_packet_handling }

-The previous specification of RADIUS/TLS in {{RFC6614}} recommends to send a reply to unwanted RADIUS packets that depends on the request type:
+The previous specification of RADIUS/TLS in {{RFC6614}} recommended sending a reply to unwanted RADIUS packets that depends on the request type:

 * For unwanted CoA-Requests or Disconnect-Requests, the servers should respond with a CoA-NAK or Disconnect-NAK, respectively.

 * For unwanted Accounting-Requests, the servers should respond with an Accounting-Response containing an Error-Cause attribute with the value 406 ("Unsupported Extension").

-{{RFC6614}} also recommends that a RADIUS/TLS client observing this Accounting-Response should stop sending Accounting-Request packets to this server.
+{{RFC6614}} also recommended that a RADIUS/TLS client observing this Accounting-Response should stop sending Accounting-Request packets to this server.
 This behavior, however, could lead to problems, especially in proxy fabrics, since the RADIUS client cannot determine whether the reply came from the correct server or a RADIUS proxy along the way.

 Compared to the {{RFC6614}} recommended replies (CoA-NAK, Disconnect-NAK and Accounting-Response), the Protocol-Error packet is explicitly only applicable to one RADIUS hop and must not be forwarded, which gives the RADIUS client the opportunity to re-route the unwanted packet to a different RADIUS server.
 This also is backwards compatible with existing implementations, since RADIUS clients must ignore any incoming RADIUS packets with an unknown packet type.
-Therefore these {{RFC6614}} recommended reply message types are now replaced with the Protocol-Error packet type.
+Therefore, these {{RFC6614}} recommended reply message types are now replaced with the Protocol-Error packet type.

 ## Forwarding RADIUS packets between UDP and TCP based transports